opencog/asmoses/README.md

 4. Ultimately, given a sufficiently modular implementation of AS-MOSES, experiment with various hybridizations.
-If AS-MOSES can, eventually, be wrapped in a manner as being an Atomese program, such a program can be suject to self-improvements.
+If AS-MOSES can, eventually, be wrapped in a manner as being an Atomese program, such a program can be subject to self-improvements.

 ## MOSES Recall